Wills Power of Attorney Legal Advice How it Works Pricing

 3. Check in with the family

-When in doubt, reach out to the family.
-Black outfits are often considered traditional for funerals but many families have their own traditions and perspectives on grieving that can influence funeral attire.
-The family might like for guests to wear their person's favourite colour or ask that attendees wear brighter colours to celebrate the life lived.
-Checking in with the family or someone close to the family can give you a better idea of what’s appropriate to wear.
+The family might like for guests to wear their person's favourite bright colours or ask that attendees wear a specific colour to celebrate the life lived.
+Checking in with the family or someone close to the family can give you a better idea of what's appropriate to wear.

-What to (and what not to) wear
+What to (and what not to) wear to a funeral?

 If you’re not in the position to reach out to the family or haven’t been advised on what to wear, here are a few helpful tips to consider when dressing for a funeral.